gene-git/dns_tools/README.md

         /usr/bin/dns-prod-push --dns_restart --to_production

 And of course in practice each of these would be run from cron - I run them monthly.
-Sample crons are provided.
-For convenience, each of these is available little shell scripts */etc/dns_tools/scripts/zsk-roll-1.sh* and *zsk-roll-2.sh* which are used in the sample cron file in */etc/dns_tools/cron/dnssec-roll.cron*.
+A sample cron file is provided in */etc/dns_tools/cron/dnssec-roll.cron*.
+And for convenience, it uses the above commands wrapped by the shell scripts:

+        */etc/dns_tools/scripts/zsk-roll-1.sh*
+        */etc/dns_tools/scripts/zsk-roll-2.sh*

+### Getting started

 To get things started simply create the KSK and ZSK keys and then upload the DS key info to the domain registrar.
 To generate a new set of keys simply run: